Sunrise Productions

-Sunrise Productions is a computer animation studio based in Cape Town, South Africa.
+Sunrise Productions is a South African computer animation studio based in Cape Town.
 Notable productions include Jungle Beat, a computer-animated series and its spin-off shows Munki and Trunk and The Explorers.

 Sunrise is known for producing Africa's first animated feature film, The Legend of the Sky Kingdom.
 While this debut feature was created using stop-motion, the studio has now moved exclusively into 3D CG and live action production.
 Sunrise's commercial division combines live action, animation and VFX.

+The studio is currently co-producing David, an animated biblical musical feature scheduled for theatrical release in December 2025 in partnership with Angel Studios.

 History

 Sunrise Productions was founded in 1998 in Zimbabwe by Phil Cunningham and Roger Hawkins.
 In 2003, the company released the stop motion feature, Legend of the Sky Kingdom.
 It was Africa's first animated full-length feature.
 Produced during a period of political unrest and extreme shortages, The Legend of the Sky Kingdom was produced in a style that the film-makers dubbed "junkmation”, using puppets built from recycled materials and filmed on a motion camera rig improvised out of bicycle parts.

 In 2003, Sunrise stepped into the 3D CG space with their flagship series, Jungle Beat, which has run for 3 seasons and given rise to spin-off shows The Explorers and Munki and Trunk.
 In 2004, the studio consolidated their reputation for upbeat CG content with Once Upon a Stable, an animated television special.

 Sunrise's live-action division was launched in 2009, with the production of The Lazarus Effect for Bono's (RED) campaign.
 The HBO documentary, executive produced by Spike Jonze, follows the story of HIV positive people in Africa who undergo a remarkable transformation thanks to antiretroviral treatment.

 Sunrise has also pioneered a 3D animated character branding and marketing model for high-profile sports brands such as the Welsh Rugby Union and Juventus Football Club.
 In 2016, Sunrise produced a holiday-themed animated short featuring 'Jay', the Juventus club mascot, and an imaginative young boy.